brettschneider/ooze/README.md

 If the item being decorated with `ooze.provide` is a function or a static item (string, dict, etc.) it is directly added to the ooze dependency graph.

-If, however, the item being decorated with `ooze.provie` is  class, Ooze will try to instantiate the class and will inject the resulting object instance into items that request it.
+If, however, the item being decorated with `ooze.provie` is a __class__, Ooze will try to instantiate the class and will add the resulting object instance to the dependency grap.
 Ooze will attempt to inject any needed dependencies into the class constructor (`__init__`) when instantiating the class.

-    @ooze.provide           # no name given, ooze assumes databaseclient class DatabaseClient:
+    @ooze.provide           # no name given, ooze assumes 'databaseclient' class DatabaseClient:
         def __init__(connection_string):
             self.connection_string = connection_string